lamda-bbo/.github/profile/README.md

-## Hi there 👋
+## Welcome to LAMDA-BBO Group 👋

-This is LAMDA-BBO group, led by Associate Professor [Chao Qian](http://www.lamda.nju.edu.cn/qianc/).
-We are also the members of [LAMDA Group](http://www.lamda.nju.edu.cn/MainPage.ashx) @ Nanjing University, led by Professor [Zhi-Hua Zhou](http://www.lamda.nju.edu.cn/CH.People.ashx).
+We are the LAMDA-BBO (Black-Box Optimization) group, led by Associate Professor [Chao Qian](http://www.lamda.nju.edu.cn/qianc/).
+Our group is a part of [LAMDA Group](http://www.lamda.nju.edu.cn/MainPage.ashx) @ Nanjing University, which is led by Professor [Zhi-Hua Zhou](http://www.lamda.nju.edu.cn/CH.People.ashx).

-We are dedicated to scientific research in theories, algorithms, and applications of black-box optimization, including but not limited to:
+Our research focuses on advancing the theories, algorithms, and applications of black-box optimization.
+Our key areas of interest include, but are not limited to:

 - Theoretical analysis of evolutionary algorithms
 - Designing safe evolutionary algorithms, i.e., evolutionary algorithms with provable approximation guarantee